-Nelson Sensenig grew up on a farm where his father raised steers, hogs and crops.
-Nelson worked for his father until he was 17, when he had to get a job away from home.
-He worked as an electrician doing residential and agriculture wiring.
+Nelson Sensenig grew up working on the family farm raising steers, hogs and crops.
+At 17, he began working as an electrician doing residential and agriculture wiring.

 Rottweiler named Macy